 Italy advances to Olympic quarterfinals, tops Nigeria 80-71

-SAITAMA, Japan (AP) — Italy is headed back to the Olympic quarterfinals, ousting Nigeria to clinch that spot.
+SAITAMA, Japan (AP) — Italy is headed back to the Olympic quarterfinals.
+Nigeria is going home, its Olympic experience not what it wanted on multiple levels.

 Nicolo Melli scored 15 points, Nico Mannion had 14 and Italy used a 14-0 run in the fourth quarter to rally and beat Nigeria 80-71 in the Group B finale for both teams on Saturday.